 A=

 B=

 C=

-TT 71 0 1 11 0

-When we perform similar types of fits on the velocity and acceleration curves, we must be aware that this data is calculated from the distance data.
-Any errors in the distance data gets magnified in the velocity data and even more so in the acceleration data.
-Furthermore, the leading and trailing data points of the velocity and the acceleration data are invalid because they average in zero or constant values for the initial and final data points in the smoothing function.
+When we perform similar types of fits on the velocity curve, we must be aware that this data is calculated from the distance data.
+Any errors in the distance data gets magnified in the velocity data.
+Furthermore, the leading and trailing data points of the velocity data are invalid because they average in zero or constant values for the initial and final data points in the smoothing function.
 These data points are actually outside of our interval of interest.
 The duration (in time) of this invalid data can be decreased by increasing the sampling rate.

 Regardless, upon examination of the velocity - time graph, we found that we could use a linear fit.
-Doing so, we arrive at the picture below:
+Doing so, we arrive at the picture at left.

 Notice the regions at the beginning and end of the data that are flat.
-These regions are an artifact of the way LoggerPro calculates the velocity (when using the smooth function in the velocity definition) and are therefore excluded from the fit.
+These regions are an artifact of the way LoggerPro calculates the velocity

+(when using the smooth function in the velocity definition) and are therefore excluded from the fit.
 This graph contains a fit line with a slope of 0.679 and an intercept of 0.103 (Again, your values will differ).
 These quantities also have units and by dimensional analysis we are able to compare them with the quantities determined by fitting the distance - time data.
-The appropriate units for the example above are 0.679\\\\\ and 0.103 \\\\\.

-Your value for the slope is with units of which means it is a Your value for the intercept is with units of which means it is a ·
+The appropriate units for the example above are 0.679 and 0.103 Your value for the slope is with units of which means it is a Your value for the intercept is with units of which means it is a